10 servers curated

 8 stars

-ProxyPin exposes your local capture history to AI agents, making it easy to analyze API structures and generate code snippets.
-Use list_requests and analyze_api to turn captured traffic into actionable insights.
+ProxyPin exposes your local capture history to AI agents, enabling them to analyze live traffic patterns.
+With tools like list_requests and generate_code, it allows you to turn captured HTTP traffic into actionable test cases or client-side code snippets.

 6 toolsElonJask